raghav-273/movie-review-sentiment/readme.md

 Built with Flask for a clean and fast web interface.
 Easy to use!

+Used dataset of 50,000 reviews from IMDB to train and test.

 Setup
 	1.	python3 -m venv venv  (create a virtual environment)
 	2.	source venv/bin/activate  (Windows: .\venv\Scripts\Activate.ps1)